apache/cordova-docs/docs/en/3.4.0/guide/platforms/blackberry10/index.md

 If you need to compile native code, for example when developing a native plugin, you will need to install the BlackBerry Native SDK.

-In order to get the BlackBerry Native SDK, download and install the IDE for Blackberry available from [developer.blackberry.com](http://developer.blackberry.com/native/download/), then using the IDE, install the Blackberry Native SDK.
+In order to get the BlackBerry Native SDK, download and install the IDE for BlackBerry available from [developer.blackberry.com](http://developer.blackberry.com/native/download/), then using the IDE, install the BlackBerry Native SDK.
 Following installation, you need to add its command-line tools to your system path.